ministryofjustice/opg-data-lpa-instructions-preferences/docs/runbooks/reextract-an-lpa-scan.md

 This will return a JSON object containing links to the new extracts.
 Once downloaded, use the `Preview` app on Mac (it will be easier to select all related images to view at the same time) to view the images and ensure that the images are legible and undistorted.

+## Dealing with errors
+When an error happens, the status will be: `COLLECTION_ERROR`.
+Sometimes it can be preudent to rerun the extraction process once or twice if the image is wonky or has errors.

+The most common errors are:
+- `# extracted images were found to be too dark to be likely to be readable` - this could be an error with the scan itself, or the OCR has gotten itself in a mess.
+- `Cannot find request_id.
+Try extending the search period further back with the -s argument.` - if the image you're searching for dates back longer than 30 days, the script is unable to find any errorsin the logs.
+The `-s` or `--search-time` argument overrides this.

 ## Troubleshooting
 If the new extracts are still distorted or unreadable after this, you will need to contact the [code owners](https://github.com/ministryofjustice/opg-data-lpa-instructions-preferences/blob/main/CODEOWNERS) to investigate further.